bhavinjawade/Scroll-AI/readme.md

 This library all you control a webpage using handgestures of left-right, up-down.
 (For Scrolling the webpage).
 This library is a wrapper over handtracking.js.

+Move your hand:
+1. From top to bottom
+2. From bottom to top
+3. From left to right

 Working on Improving accuracy.

 <a href="http://tinypic.com?ref=309o8e1" target="_blank">